elastic/integrations/packages/lmd/docs/README.md

 4. Use the new data view (`logs-*, ml-rdp-lmd-1.0.2`) to create anomaly detection jobs for this package.

 In **Machine Learning > Anomaly Detection**, when you create a job, you should see an option to `Use preconfigured jobs` with a card for Lateral Movement Detection.
-When you select the card, you will see a pre-configured anomaly detection job that you can enable depending on what makes the most sense for your environment.
+When you select the card, you will see pre-configured anomaly detection jobs that you can enable depending on what makes the most sense for your environment.

 ### Enable Security rules